zoomacode/hugo-site/content/book-reviews/fluent-python/fluent-python-part-1.md

             raise ValueError("Unknown")
 ```

 As you can see the code is more readable, and concise.
 Pattern matching is more than that basic example.
-You can use to match a type, a specific element of a dictionary, or an “or” statement:
+You can use it to match a type, a specific element of a dictionary, or an “or” statement:

 ```python
     match data: